Rogue-strider/Table_Reservation_Backend/README.md

 ```

 **📊 GET /api/tables/:tableId/status**
-Checks whether the table is currently locked or not.
+Checks whether the table is currently locked or not.<br>
 **Response:**
 ```json
 {